alexdidier/alexdidier.github.io/content/authors/admin/_index.md

 ## About Me

-Hi, I\'m Alexandre Didier, a doctoral student under the supervision of Prof. Dr. Melanie Zeilinger at IDSC, D-MAVT, ETH Zurich.
+Hi, I\'m Alexandre Didier, a doctoral graduate in the group of Prof. Dr. Melanie Zeilinger at IDSC, D-MAVT, ETH Zurich.
 My main research interests lie in the development of predictive safety filters.
 These filters use model predictive control techniques to enhance any learning-based controller \(e.g. reinforcement learning policies) or human operators with safety guarantees.
 I\'m also interested in establishing relationships between online optimization and classical control theory and recently I have looked into how system theory can be used in the context of foundation models.